awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-configuration-strategies.md

 You can also set a maximum amount per hour that you’re willing to pay for your fleet, and EC2 Fleet launches instances until it reaches the maximum amount\.
 When the maximum amount you're willing to pay is reached, the fleet stops launching instances even if it hasn’t met the target capacity\.

-A *Spot Instance pool* is a set of unused EC2 instances with the same instance type, operating system, Availability Zone, and network platform\.
+A *Spot capacity pool* is a set of unused EC2 instances with the same instance type and Availability Zone\.
 When you create an EC2 Fleet, you can include multiple launch specifications, which vary by instance type, Availability Zone, subnet, and maximum price\.
-The fleet selects the Spot Instance pools that are used to fulfill the request, based on the launch specifications included in your request, and the configuration of the request\.
+The fleet selects the Spot capacity pools that are used to fulfill the request, based on the launch specifications included in your request, and the configuration of the request\.
 The Spot Instances come from the selected pools\.

 An EC2 Fleet enables you to provision large amounts of EC2 capacity that makes sense for your application based on number of cores or instances, or amount of memory\.
 For example, you can specify an EC2 Fleet to launch a target capacity of 200 instances, of which 130 are On\-Demand Instances and the rest are Spot Instances\.